-Standards of Academic Progress: The Higher Education Act of 1965, as amended by Congress in 1980, mandates institutions of higher education that participate in the federal Title IV programs establish minimum standards of academic progression for students receiving financial aid.
-All students receiving financial, state, and institutional aid, grants and loans must comply with the colleges' definition of satisfactory progress.
-All students will be held responsible for this information, even if they choose not to read the policy which is mailed to each student with the award letter and is available in the Office of Financial Aid.
+STANDARDS OF ACADEMIC PROGRESS (SAP): The Higher Education Act of 1965, as amended by Congress in1980, mandates institutions of higher education to establish minimum standards of "satisfactory academic progress" for students receiving financial aid.
+All students receiving financial aid from federal, state or institutional sources must conform to the College definition of satisfactory progress.
+All students will be held responsible for this information.

-Each student's academic progress will be monitored upon the initial financial aid award for each academic year, and each time the award is adjusted or updated thereafter.
-At a minimum, academic progress will be measured at the beginning of each new award year.
+Each student's academic progress will be monitored upon the initial financial aid award for each academic year and each time the award is adjusted or updated thereafter.
+At a minimum, academic progress will be measured at least once per academic year (fall, spring, summer).